Jeffkrop/Machine_learning_class_2017/homework_2.md

 Age 0.5791068 vs 0.0802597
 weight -0.3565445 vs -0.0134183
 height 1.3320642 vs 0.4696206
-gender Male -1.4793907 vs -1.4793907
+gender Male -1.4793907
-Location 'St. Mary's Medical Center' -0.8565008 vs -0.8565008 Location 'VA Hospital' -1.7348405 vs -1.7348405
+Location 'St. Mary's Medical Center' -0.8565008 Location 'VA Hospital' -1.7348405
 Smoker 9.6730871 vs 9.6730871
-Self Assessed Health Status'Fair' -2.7509682 vs -2.7509682 Self Assessed Health Status'Good' 0.5863787 vs 0.5863787 Self Assessed Health Status'Poor' 0.4593428 vs 0.4593428
+Self Assessed Health Status'Fair' -2.7509682
+Self Assessed Health Status'Good' 0.5863787
+Self Assessed Health Status'Poor' 0.4593428

 ### **Question 5**

-Not much changed but now as age goes up one blood pressure goes up 0.57, as weight goes up one blood pressure still goes down 0.35 that cant be right.
-A height goes up goes up one blood pressure goes up 1.33.
-Nothing changed from the fist model but the
+Looking at the summary of the regression model if you are a male your blood pressure will be -1.47 as age goes up one blood pressure goes up 0.57, as weight goes up one blood pressure still goes down 0.35 that cant be right.
+As height goes up goes up one blood pressure goes up 1.33.
+It is interesting that is your self assessed health status is fair it goes down 2.75 but if it is good it goes up 0.58.

 ### **Question 7**